AlbertodelaCruz/grafana_screenshot/README.md

 ## Grafana Screenshot

-This app gets a graph from a Grafana instance, makes an screeshot and post it to slack.
+This app gets a graph from a Grafana instance, makes a screenshot and post it to slack.

 ## Configuration

-An `.env.example` file is included with variables needed
+An `.env.example` file is included with needed variables

 ```
 GRAFANA_URL "Full grafana url dashboard